doc4d/docs/docs/commands/form.md

 **Note:** The "Children" object field is represented only to show its structure for this example.

-In the verification form, you have assigned some [Form](form.md) object properties to variables:
+In the verification form, you have assigned some Form object properties to inputs:

 ![](../assets/en/commands/pict3541682.en.png)